mikegcoleman/fed-summit-hol/README.md

 ## [Windows Docker Containers 101](https://github.com/docker/dcus-hol-2017/tree/master/windows-101)

 Docker runs natively on Windows 10 and Windows Server 2016.
 In this lab you'll learn how to package Windows applications as Docker images and run them as Docker containers.
-You'll learn how to create a cluster of Docker servers in swarm mode, and deploy an application as a highly-available service.

 > **Difficulty**: Beginner
 >